Magnetic Resonance Imaging (MRI) of the Spine and Brain

 Herniation or degeneration of disks of the spine

 MRI may also be done to help plan surgeries of the spine, such as decompression of a pinched nerve or spinal fusion.
-Or is can be use to look for problems after surgery, such as scarring or infection.
+Or it can be used to look for problems after surgery, such as scarring or infection.
 It can also help to identify the specific part of the brain controlling a function, such as speech or memory, to help in treating a condition of the brain.

 What are the risks of an MRI of the spine and brain?